cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 The origin drain TTL is the amount of time that origins will be allowed to maintain active sessions before being forcefully terminated.
 Once the origin drain TTL is set, origin draining is started by disabling an origin (or multiple origins) within an origin pool.
 As seen in the below image, administrators can monitor the time remaining on an origin drawing operation from the load balancer UI.

 ![Origin draining in process from web user interface](/images/reference-architecture/load-balancing-reference-architecture-images/lb-ref-arch-30.png)
-_Figure 30: Origin draining occurring within a Cloudflare load balancer_
+_Figure 30: Origin draining occurring within a Cloudflare Load Balancer_

 Origin draining is only applicable for session affinity because without session affinity, subsequent requests or connections are not guaranteed to be steered to the same origin.
 Thus, disabling an origin does not have an impact on user experience.